cloudmesh/cloudmesh-pi-burn/README.md

 # Cloudmesh Pi Burner for SD Cards

 **WARNING:** *This program is designed for a **Raspberry Pi**.
-Instructions to use **Linux** are included in the FAQ.
-We are working on support for **macOS and Windows 10**.
-If you want to help us port to any of these OSes, please contact laszewski@gmail.com*
+Instructions to use **Linux** and macOS are included in the FAQ.
+If you want to help us port to any other OSes, such as Windows 10, please contact laszewski@gmail.com*

 [![image](https://travis-ci.com/cloudmesh/cloudmesh-pi-burn.svg?branch=main)](https://travis-ci.com/github/cloudmesh/cloudmesh-pi-burn)
 [![image](https://img.shields.io/pypi/pyversions/cloudmesh-pi-burn.svg)](https://pypi.org/project/cloudmesh-pi-burn)